karimmmsah/ASLRapp/README.md

 # ASLRapp
-A control panel for the Autonomous Shelf-Lift Robot
+A control panel for the Autonomous Shelf-Lift Robot using QtQML.